amikos-tech/chroma-cookbook/core/concepts/index.md

 - empty arrays are not allowed
 - nested arrays are not supported

+No Built-In Metadata Contract Enforcement

+Chroma validates metadata value types, but it does not enforce a per-collection metadata schema contract.
+If you need required keys, enums, or numeric ranges, validate metadata in your app before `add()` / `upsert()`.
+See [Metadata Schema Validation](https://cookbook.chromadb.dev/strategies/metadata-schema-validation/index.md).

 See [Array Metadata](https://cookbook.chromadb.dev/core/filters/#array-metadata) for examples with `$contains` / `$not_contains`.

 Runnable filter examples: